MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-sign-in/issue-sign-in-german-environment.md

 ms.date: 3/31/2022
 ---

-# Error when you sign in to Skype for Business in a German Office 365 environment
+# Error when you sign in to Skype for Business in a German Microsoft 365 environment

 ## Symptoms